-A charity cycle team led by former Scotland Captain and British & Irish Lion, Rob Wainwright, cycled from Twickenham Stadium, London to BT Murrayfield Stadium, Edinburgh 6-8th February 2020.
+A charity cycle team led by former Scotland Captain and British & Irish Lion, Rob Wainwright, cycled from Twickenham Stadium, London to BT Murrayfield Stadium, in Edinburgh 6-8th February 2020 last week.

 Setting off on 6 February, the Wounded Lions 500, which included international rugby players and endurance cyclists pedalled for 48 hours, arriving in time to deliver the match ball for kick-off at the Scotland vs England match at 4.45 pm on 8th February 2020.

 Other players joining the challenge included John Hall, England International; Paddy Johns, Ireland International; Paul Volley, Wasps legend – all completing the full 500 miles.
 John Barclay, former Scotland and current Edinburgh flanker; Kelly Brown, Scotland International; Roger Arneil, Scotland International; England International; Paul Wallace, Ireland International; Peter Winterbottom, England International; Damian Cronin, Scotland International and Paul Burnell, also Scotland, all took part during various stages.

 The team raised over £100,000 for two charities close to the players' hearts – My Name’5 Doddie Foundation and 40tude - and supported by Neubria - creators of a range of plant-based supplements that are rooted in science and proven to support brain health.